-The D/DSL consistently monitors all children with concerns, whether a referral to MASH/IFD has been made or not.
+The D/DSL consistently monitors all children with concerns, whether a request for service to the Wilthshire IFD or appropriate Local Authority Children's Services has been made or not.

 During term time, the DSL and/or a DDSL is always available during school hours for staff to discuss any safeguarding concerns.
 The D/DSL provides feedback to any staff who share concern/s.